iCliniq Logo

 What Are Precautions to Be Taken When Using Ondansetron?

-• Pregnancy and Breastfeeding - Ondansetron should be used with caution during pregnancy as there is an increased risk of cleft lip and palate, especially during the first trimester of pregnancy.
+Pregnancy and Breastfeeding—Ondansetron should be used with caution during pregnancy, especially during the first trimester, as there is an increased risk of cleft lip and palate.
 Breastfeeding mothers should avoid taking Ondansetron as it may harm the baby.

-• Long QT syndrome - Ondansetron should be avoided in patients with congenital long QT syndrome.
-It is recommended to do ECG monitoring and potassium and magnesium monitoring in patients with electrolyte abnormalities or bradyarrhythmias.
+Long QT Syndrome—Ondansetron should be avoided in patients with congenital long QT syndrome.
+ECG monitoring and potassium and magnesium monitoring are recommendedin patients with electrolyte abnormalities or bradyarrhythmias.

 Does Ondansetron Affect Serotonin Levels?